folio-org/okapi/doc/guide.md

 without pre-release information.

-Okapi 2.20.0 and later allows parameter `tenantParameters` to be passed to modules when enabled or upgraded for a tenant if the _tenant interface provided by the module is verion 1.2 and lter.
+Okapi 2.20.0 and later allows parameter `tenantParameters` to be passed to modules when enabled or upgraded for a tenant if the `_tenant` interface provided by the module is version 1.2 and later.
 The `tenantParameters` is a string consisting of key-value pairs separated by comma with key and value separated by equal sign (`=`).
 It is a single argument as far as URI is concerned so be sure to encode comma as `%2C` and equal as `%2D`.